mbougrin/PorteFolioTemplate42/README.md

 Create a translate English/French

-#V1.1
+# V1.1

-Responsive Design in all Website and Donuts Chart Google
+Responsive Design in all Website and Donuts Chart Google responsive

+# V2

+Generation CV in a Js lib for export PDF and Word